 Ketoconazole is a common treatment for psoriasis, another inflammatory skin disease that causes skin flaking, skin plaques, and redness.
 Yeast-like fungus often infects these skin plaques.
 Prescription ketoconazole may be needed for psoriasis flares.

 Ketoconazole shampoo can also treat tinea capitis and tinea versicolor.
 Tinea capitis is a superficial, ringworm-like fungus infection that affects the scalp.
 Tinea versicolor is a skin infection that’s caused by an overgrowth of a type of yeast that naturally lives on your skin.

-While ketoconazole is most frequently used for its antifungal properties to treat infections or conditions like seborrheic dermatitis, there is anecdotal evidence indicating that it may also help promote hair growth or reduce hair loss. consisting of 15 people with alopecia, for example, found that ketoconazole may be able to improve hair regrowth.
+While ketoconazole is most frequently used for its antifungal properties to treat infections or conditions like seborrheic dermatitis, there is anecdotal evidence indicating that it may also help promote hair growth or reduce hair loss.

 Different types of ketoconazole shampoos are available OTC and by prescription from a healthcare provider.